 CBT Therapy for Anxiety

-There are many different types of anxiety and CBT as an evidence-based psychotherapy is recommended by the Nice Guidelines for all anxiety disorders (https://www.nice.org.uk/guidance/qs53).
+There are many different types of anxiety disorders.
+CBT is an evidence-based psychotherapy and is recommended by the Nice Guidelines for all anxiety disorders (https://www.nice.org.uk/guidance/qs53).

 Generalized Anxiety disorder involves ‘persistent and excessive worry’ about a number of events or activities (e.g. finances, work, school, family) to the extent that it affects our daily activities.

-Feel free to contact us if you have any questions or if you would like to to book an appointment don’t hesitate to get in touch on our contact form below, or phone us at 086 840 3722.
+Feel free to contact us at Suaimhneas CBT Therapy Cork and Mindfulness if you have any questions or if you would like to to book an appointment.
+Don’t hesitate to get in touch on our contact form below, or phone us at 086 840 3722.